 During the project

 I need to make changes to my project.
 What should I do?

-If you need to make changes to the budget, schedule or the project’s content, you should request Nordic Culture Point to approve them before you make the changes.
-Describe the changes and send them to us through the correspondence function in your user account, and we will respond to your inquiry as soon as we can.
+If you need to make changes to the project’s budget, schedule or content, you must ask Nordic Culture Point to approve any such changes before you make them.
+Describe the changes and send them to us using the correspondence function in your user account, and we will respond to your enquiry as soon as we can.

 How will I receive the grant?

-When you log into your profile, you should go to your grant in order to accept the contract and fill in your bank details which you can then submit.
-When the adviser has accepted the request, you will receive a notification.
-After the approval, the first part of the funding will be paid approximately two weeks later.
+When you log into your profile, you’ll see the grant under your “current applications”.
+Click on “Requisition” in order to accept the contract and submit your bank details.
+Once the Nordic Culture Point has accepted the request, you will receive a notification.
+The first instalment of the grant will be paid approximately two weeks after approval.